 Narrative medicine is an interdisciplinary field that brings powerful narrative skills of radical listening and creativity from the humanities and the arts to address the needs of all who seek and deliver health care.
 Narrative medicine enables patients and caregivers to voice their experience, to be heard, to be recognized, and to be valued, improving and humanizing the delivery of health care.

 Narrative medicine proposes that the goals of health care include social justice, recognition of the whole persons who care and are cared for, and the development of trust and self-discovery within committed clinical relationships.
-The Narrative Medicine Certification of Professional Achievement program fulfills these objectives by educating a leadership corps of health professionals, writers, and scholars who seek to imbue patient care and professional education with the skills and values of narrative understanding.
+The non-degree Narrative Medicine Certification of Professional Achievement program fulfills these objectives by educating a leadership corps of health professionals, writers, and scholars who seek to imbue patient care and professional education with the skills and values of narrative understanding.

-This new program is developed specifically for students who seek ways to bring narrative methods into their clinical or teaching practices.
+This program is developed specifically for students who seek ways to bring narrative methods into their clinical or teaching practices.
 This program introduces students to the principles and practice of narrative medicine through rigorous courses leading to intellectual growth, interpersonal relationships, and personal insight.
 Students will practice designing and evaluating narrative training interventions in clinical settings.
 Those who complete the Certification Program gain the equivalent of six credits toward the Master of Science in Narrative Medicine, should they elect to continue their professional study of narrative medicine.

 Taught by Columbia University Narrative Medicine faculty, each course combines multimedia presentations, weekly creative assignments, and collaborative activities to build skills in the clinical and personal aspects of narrative medicine.